Charmarke1/VLans/README.md

      - PC1/IP: 192.168.1.2
      - PC2/IP: 192.168.1.3

-Click on the PC/0 the this image below should appear in your screen.
+Click on the PC/0 this image below should appear in your screen.

 ![Desktop interface on packet tracer]()

-Then CLick on the option that says IP Configuration the image should appear in your screen.
+Then CLick on the option that says IP Configuration this image should appear in your screen.

 ![IP Config interface]()